-UWRP is a partnership between citizen scientists and naturalists Bill Leikam and Greg Kerekez.
+UWRP is a partnership between citizen scientists and ethologists Bill Leikam and Greg Kerekes.

-Bill Leikam conducts unprecedented research on the behavior of the gray fox.
+Bill Leikam, President & CEO conducts unprecedented field research on the behavior of the gray fox.
 He is on the Board of Directors for Guadalupe-Coyote Resource Conservation District.
 Bill has many accomplishments to his name including being a published live jazz reviewer for All About Jazz.
 In 1981 he was a Delegate to the People’s Republic of China based on his research into the nature of consciousness.
-He is quoted saying, “ We cannot call ourselves civilized until we freely give all living things on planet Earth their rightful place alongside us.”
+He is quoted saying, “ We cannot call ourselves civilized until we freely give all living things on planet Earth their rightful place beside us.”
 March 2014, William C. Leikam

 Questions or Comments for UWRP?
 Report your urban wildlife or roadkill sightings to us and we’ll use your information to help wildlife.